MarkMa512/rabbitmq-crl-example/README.md

 # RabbitMQ Certificate Revocation List (CRL) Mechanism

 ## About the Project
-This project aims to demostrate on how to implement CRL Mechanism on RabbitMQ to block client with certificate that has been revoked, with the use the `advanced.config` file to invoke Erlang's *ssl_crl_hash_dir* module for CRL checking, as well as locally stored CRL hash files.
+This project aims to demostrate on how to implement CRL Mechanism on RabbitMQ to block client with certificate that has been revoked, with the use the `advanced.config` file to invoke Erlang's *ssl_crl_hash_dir* module for CRL checking on locally stored CRL hash files.

 ## Aim
 The aim for this project is to use CRL mechanism to: